tshepang/blog/content/enjoying-helix.md

 - It cannot work through SSH :(
 - It cannot manage files (though there is [a proposal to fix this])
 - It cannot open files relative to that in an open buffer (though there is [a proposal to fix this as well])
+- It cannot remove trailing whitespace on save (though there is [a proposal to fix this too])

 Beyond that,
 I love that it integrates IDE functionality without any need for configuration.